foodlz/laravel-firebase-auth/README.md

 1. In the Firebase console, open Settings > Service Accounts.
 2. Click Generate New Private Key, then confirm by clicking Generate Key.
-3. Securely store the resulting JSON file and add a reference to that file in your laravel `.env` file.
+3. Securely store the generated JSON file and add a reference to that file in your laravel `.env` file.
 The following example assumes we are storing the file in the root folder of our laravel installation.
-Rename to whatever you want.
+Rename it to whatever you want.
 ```bash
 FIREBASE_CREDENTIALS=myproject-firebase-adminsdk.json
 ```